N.W.T. 'not saying yes or no' to adopting Canada's carbon reduction targets | CBC News

 Though the N.W.T. is not currently reporting its emissions data for 2020, it did say that during the 2020-21 fiscal year, its projects and initiatives reduced greenhouse gas emissions by 3.6 kilotonnes.

-That appears to put the territory far from reaching its current target, which would require it to cut emissions by 283 kilotonnes from what they were in 2019, to get to 1,094 kilotonnes in 2030.
-It has, however, reduced emissions by 16 per cent so far compared to 2005 levels.

-Thompson said he has a meeting with the federal government and his counterparts across the country about the federal reduction targets on Monday, and said "frank conversations" are needed to emphasize the impact climate change has on the North.
+Thompson said he would be meeting with the federal government and his counterparts across the country about the federal reduction targets on Monday, and that "frank conversations" are needed to emphasize the impact climate change has on the North.